gemfire/gemfire-developer-website/content/blog/spring-cloud-data-flow-gemfire/index.md

 team:
 - Udo Kohlmeyer
 type: blog
-description: This article announces the release of Spring Cloud Data Flow for GemFire.
-It also provides simples usage examples demonstrating how it can be used within the Spring Cloud Data Flow environment.
+description: Announcing the release of Spring Cloud Data Flow for GemFire!
+This article provides basic examples demonstrating how to use the Spring Cloud Data Flow for GemFire libraries with a Spring Cloud Data Flow server.
 ---

 The release of [Spring Cloud Data Flow for GemFire](https://github.com/gemfire/spring-cloud-data-flow-for-vmware-gemfire) and [Spring Integration for GemFire](https://github.com/gemfire/spring-integration-for-vmware-gemfire) marks another milestone for [VMware GemFire's](https://tanzu.vmware.com/gemfire) integration with the [Spring](https://spring.io/) ecosystem.
 Joining the existing projects, [Spring Data for GemFire](https://github.com/gemfire/spring-data-for-vmware-gemfire), [Spring Session for GemFire](https://github.com/gemfire/spring-session-for-vmware-gemfire), and [Spring Boot for GemFire](https://github.com/gemfire/spring-boot-for-vmware-gemfire), to provide seamless integration of GemFire with Spring.